SegniDessalegn/medFind/README.md

 # medFind
 This is a web based application that enables users to find pharmacies that have medicines they want.
+This is a web based application that provides information regarding the availability and whereabouts of a medicine for the patients/customers through an interactive and responsive web-based application.

 # Title of the project
 medFind